miklert/zabbix/README.md

 Then configure, setup, prepare the usual way: https://www.zabbix.com/documentation/4.0/manual/installation/install

-And now, the part wich is unique for this install:
+# And now, the part wich is unique for this patched version:

 ## 1. Set up pollers: